wyatt727/LSPosed-Framework/modules/IntentMaster/API.md

 ## API Usage from Other Modules

-IntentMaster does not currently expose a programmatic API to other modules, but this may be added in the future.
+IntentMaster does not currently expose a programmatic API for other Xposed modules to call directly.
+Its functionality is self-contained and primarily controlled via its `settings.json` configuration file, which defines the intent processing rules.

 ## Best Practices